-Aubrey and Argyle ISDs, both of which lean further from county recommendations, are set to start Aug.
-17. Krum ISD starts back Aug.
+Argyle and Aubrey ISDs, both of which lean further from county recommendations, are set to start Aug.
+17 and 19 respectively.
+Krum ISD starts back Aug.
 12.

 Aubrey ISD leaned further away from the advice of local health officials.
 District families previously had the option to opt into remote learning for the first nine-week grading period instead of attending in-person classes.